Ever wonder how to dry sourdough starter? Us, too. You’re in luck because here is your complete guide.

 2. Prep your starter

-Feed your starter, as you normally would, and allow it to grow and respond.
+Feed your starter, with flour and water as you normally would, and allow it to grow and respond.

 I’d recommend feeding your starter two or three times your usual feeding amount to produce a more active starter on this occasion and maximize this drying opportunity.

 Once the starter is active, lay a large sheet of good-quality parchment paper or a silicone baking sheet on an area of your kitchen counter where it can remain for 2 to 3 days.